Brazil: No survivors in plane crash with 62 people on board – DW – 08/09/2024

 What we know so far

-Local firefighters corps confirmed that the plane fell in Vinhedo while TV GloboNews showed footage of a large area on fire and smoke coming out of an apparent plane fuselage.
+Local firefighters corps confirmed that the plane fell in Vinhedo.
+TV GloboNews showed footage of a large area on fire and smoke coming out of an apparent plane fuselage.

 The ATR-72 plane operated by airline Voepass Linhas Areas was en route from Cascavel, in the state of Parana, to Guarulhos, in Sao Paulo.